Andzie-M347/Andzie-M347/README.md

 I am a Creative Front-end developer with 3+ years of experience. <br /> I love JavaScript and everything Javascript!
 I enjoy exploring new technologies <br /> and solving real world problems.
 I also have a strong interest in AI, Robotics & ML.

-- 🔭 I’m currently working on JavaScript, React, Redux, & NextJS
+- 🔭 I’m currently working on JavaScript, React, Redux, && extJS
 - 🌱 I’m currently learning TypeScript
 - 👯 I’m looking to collaborate on Frontend Tech
 - 📫 How to reach me: dev@andziemabaso.co.za
-- ⚡ Fun fact: I play guitar and I'm a huge anime fan
+- ⚡ Fun fact: I play guitar && drums.
+I game a lot and && huge anime fan

 ### Connect with me: